egtork/mailrandom/README.md

     mailrandom -o "practice spanish","play saxophone","read philosophy" -w 1,1,2

 A randomly selected item will be printed to the console.
-The weights specified by the `-w` flag make "read philosophy" twice as likely to be chosen as either "practice spanish" or "play saxophone."
+In this case, the weights specified by the `-w` flag make "read philosophy" twice as likely to be chosen as either "practice spanish" or "play saxophone."

-To have the randomly selected item mailed to you, use the `-m` flag to indicate a mail configuration JSON file:
+To have the randomly selected item mailed to you, use the `-m` flag and provide a mail configuration file (see mailconfig-example.json for an example):

     mailrandom -o "jumping jacks","sit ups","push ups" -w 1,1,1 -m mailconfig-example.json -p my_mail_password

-The mail authentication password can be provided using the `-p` flag, as above, or by setting the `MAIL_PASS` environment variable.
-If SMTP authentication is not required, the `Username` field may be omitted from the mail configuration file.
+The SMTP authentication password can be provided using the `-p` flag, as above, or by setting the `MAIL_PASS` environment variable.
+If SMTP authentication is not required, omit the `Username` field from the mail configuration file.

 To randomly choose an item from a CSV file containing a list of weighted items, run: